rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

         performed

-    -   A custom application comprising of a conversationally enabled GenAI powered dashboard along with the associated retrieval augmented language model and the recommendation engine is developed using Python programming language in an IDE
+    -   A custom application comprising of a conversationally enabled GenAI powered dashboard along with the associated model and generation engine is developed using Python programming language in an IDE

     -   The application will be deployed on a private cloud to ensure data privacy